pcapexpress/pcapexpress.github.io/TECH-BUREAU-main.md

 *Enumerate, brute force and exfiltrate.
 The Loud Unapologetic breaking and entering,<br>a plundering most foul.<br>*

 [**TECH-BUREAU-SERIES: PHASE 02.** ](./TECH-BUREAU-PHASE-02.md)<br>
-*Exploit CVE, privilege escalation and protocol tunneling.
+*CVE exploitation, privilege escalation and protocol tunneling.
 With the defense a bit more sophisticated<br>
 a more subtle approach is needed, a data base vulnerability is exploited.
 The Sneak.<br>*

 [**TECH-BUREAU-SERIES: PHASE 03.** ](./TECH-BUREAU-PHASE-03.md) <br>